Skateboarding Injuries and Safety Tips

-Skateboarding is an evolving sport.
-Children and teens participate for recreation and competition.
+Skateboarding is a growing sport.
+Kids and teens skateboard for fun and competition.

 As its popularity has increased, so has the number of young athletes treated for skateboarding injuries.

-Education and prevention are vital to keeping your young skater on the board and out of the emergency room.
+Safety and prevention education are vital to keeping your young skater on the board and out of the emergency room.

 Common Skateboarding Injuries

-- Head injuries, including concussions, pose the greatest danger to the safety of young skateboarders.
-These can involve time in a hospital, permanent impairment, and, in extreme cases, even death.
+- Head injuries, including concussions, pose the greatest danger to young skateboarders.
+These can involve time in a hospital, permanent impairment, and — in extreme cases — even death.

 - Hand, wrist, or shoulder injuries may occur when skateboarders lose their balance and fall on an outstretched arm.